 The default strategy spends the oldest/youngest coins first.

 Pruned FIFO #

-Similiar to FIFO, but smallest coins filtered out in post-selection step.
+Similar to FIFO, but the smallest coins are filtered out in the post-selection step.

 High Priority First #

 Coins selected by priority (calculated by value x age).
 Up until February 2016, a portion of each block (50kB) was reserved for high-priority transactions by default.
 This algorithm, therefore optimised for transaction speed.

 Minimize Fees (Optimize Size) #

 Spending the lowest number of coins to reduce the byte size of the transaction, resulting in a lower fee.

 Spending the maximum number of inputs to merge coins as a single change output for future use.
 This strategy can optimise for speed as the transaction size (and therefore cost) is increased.
 However, merging coins can also lead to a loss of privacy as coins, their addresses, balances, and historical transaction data are intertwined.

 Wallet aims to minimize the value difference of target input and change output.